 A traverse has a closure error if the endpoint of the last leg does not match the traverse start point or the specified closing location.
 Closure error or misclose is the difference between the endpoint of the last traverse leg and the traverse start point, or the specified closing location.

-If a traverse has a misclose, it is automatically adjusted to eliminate the misclose by distributing the error among the individual traverse legs.
+If a traverse has a misclose distance that is within the specified closure tolerance, it is automatically adjusted to eliminate the misclose by distributing the error among the individual traverse legs.

 The closure information of a traverse is displayed under the traverse grid in the Modify Features pane.
 Misclose Distance is the distance between the endpoint of the traverse and the defined closing location (or start location in a loop traverse).
 Misclose Ratio is calculated by dividing the misclose distance by the total distance of all lines in the traverse and expressing this value in reciprocal form.
 The following is an example: